 Melon Granita is like a snow cone for grown ups.
-You can turn fresh honeydew melon into a refreshing frozen treat, and you don’t even need an ice cream maker to do it.
+With this granita recipe you can turn fresh honeydew melon into a refreshing frozen treat, no ice cream maker required.

 Granita is a frozen treat which originated in Sicily.
 The word “Granita” comes from the Italian “granito”, meaning “grainy”.